-Over the last weeks I have led you on a deliberate journey showing you the kinds of Strongholds which can develop in our lives and how they occur.
+Over the last Nuggets I have led you on a deliberate journey showing you the kinds of Strongholds which can develop in our lives and how they occur.
 Then we have addressed how to identify and deal with the strongholds we find.
-Last week I took a risk and shared some deeper things from Deeper Bible level 601 which has significance to the issue of strongholds over us.
+Last week I took a risk and shared some deeper things from Deeper Bible level 601 which have significance to the issue of strongholds over us.
 I was delighted with the fact that so many of you responded and shared how it impacted you.
 Some of you surprised me by how personal and direct you were in your sharing.
 Some then commented as to why you felt safe to do that – because I had done it with all of you.
 Well surprise surprise!
 Look how it works.
 As we open up and share the deeper stuff that encourages others to do the same.
-I guess God must have been right all along when He suggested we confess our sins with one another and share our burdens.
+I guess God must have been right all along when He suggested we confess our sins to one another and share our burdens.
 I could open up this Nugget to comment on the one aspect for the whole Nugget but I will control myself.
 If you want to know more then tell me.
 If I get sufficient numbers of you who comment or ask then we could move in that direction at some stage.
 I told you these Nuggets can be live like the Gems.

 Firstly, let’s consider the idea of dependence.
 Have you ever stopped to consider that we human beings, the apex of God’s creation, are the most dependent creatures on the earth.
 Just think about dependence for a moment and you will realise it is true.
 Perhaps God designed it that way for a reason to tell us something about ourselves.